 I always knew I wanted a garden, but I did not work in the garden as a kid.
 I did spend a lot of time watching things grow and ‘helping’ insects, frogs, toads, fish, and whatever other creatures I encountered.
-A perfect day was playing outside from morning until dinner time, and, to sustain myself, I would first go to one neighbour’s veggie patch to eat beans and peas, and another neighbour’s wild berry patch for dessert.
+A perfect day was playing outside from morning until dinner time.
+To sustain myself (and avoid being indoors) in the summer, I would first go to one neighbour’s veggie patch to eat beans and peas, and another neighbour’s wild berry patch for dessert.
 It wasn’t until years later that I realized the veggies were not perennial or wild.
 Oops.
 But no one every complained or stopped me.

 I had a lot of houseplants when I lived in apartments and my true garden obsession officially began when we bought our first house.
 My mom is a fabulous gardener (hugely artistic in all things domestic) and a strong influence.
-She’s the one who got me into the joy of garden tours.
+She’s the one who got me into the joy of garden tours, which is the best way to see what you can grow.
 At that point I knew very little but soon realized all things were possible.

 3 Tell us about your garden.
 What are the perks and challenges of gardening where you are?